Why are YA Parents So Bad? The Five D's of YA Parents

 I was so happy that parent Ken Dietz gets a POV in this book.
 And he makes flow charts.
 Vera's mom left and he's doing the best he can to be a single parent to his teenage daughter.

-There are LOTS of other amazing parents (or even surrogate parents, like aunts, older siblings, etc.)
+Yes, there are a lot of terrible parents in YA.
+But there are LOTS of other amazing parents (or even surrogate parents, like aunts, older siblings, etc.)